-As of the Record Date, GFP, Ltd., Gill Family Capital Management, Inc., Robert E. Gill, Virginia G. Gill, Jeffrey T. Gill and R. Scott Gill (collectively, the "Gill Family") beneficially owned an aggregate of 8,441,611 shares of the Company's Common Stock or approximately 84.2% of the shares of the Company's Common Stock outstanding on such date.
+As of the Record Date, GFP, Ltd., Gill Family Capital Management, Inc., Robert E. Gill, Virginia G. Gill, Jeffrey T. Gill and R. Scott Gill (collectively, the "Gill Family") beneficially owned an aggregate of [8,441,611] shares of the Company's Common Stock or approximately [84.2%] of the shares of the Company's Common Stock outstanding on such date.
 The members of the Gill Family have indicated their intention to vote their shares of the Company's Common Stock for the election of the director nominees named herein and in favor of approval and adoption of each of the other proposals.

-A Note About Our Common Stock Offering.
-On February 21, 2002, we filed a Registration Statement on Form S-2 for the sale of 3,000,000 shares of Common Stock, plus up to an additional 450,000 shares to cover over-allotments (the "Offering").
-The Offering has not been completed and the results of the Offering are not reflected in our disclosures in this Proxy Statement.
-If you purchase shares in the Offering, you will not have owned those shares on the Record Date of the Annual Meeting (March 19, 2002), and you, therefore, do not have the right to vote those shares at the Annual Meeting.
+A Note About Our Recent Common Stock Offering.
+On [, 2002], the Company completed the sale of [3,450,000] shares of Common Stock, pursuant to a registration statement on Form S-2 (the "Offering").
+The results of the Offering are not reflected in our disclosures in this Proxy Statement.
+If you purchased shares in the Offering, you did not own those shares on the Record Date of the Annual Meeting (March 19, 2002), and you, therefore, do not have the right to vote those shares at the Annual Meeting.